zamber/ck5/README.md

 ## Current status

 Not finished!
-Editables (summary + details contents) are, for whatever reason, not editable yet.
+Therefore no release yet.

 ## Examples